Dear Ensemble Singers and Families,

 Action Items for Next Week:

 - Review solfege signs using the sheet in folder: memorize all of them!
-If you are still working on this, practice a little bit every day!

 - Complete Musicianship Assignments as outlined on your schedule and below